The application for the Spring 2019 program is open.

 **A band will appoint one member to participate in the program full time and other band members will be required to participate at certain times of the program.

-In the spirit of being transparent about Backline's process to select the four Fellows, the entire application/review process is outlined below.
+In the spirit of being transparent about Backline's process to select the three Fellows, the entire application/review process is outlined below.

-After all applications have been collected, a panel of Milwaukee-based industry experts including engineers, producers, radio program directors, and managers will narrow the applicant pool to the top 100 artists.
+After all applications have been collected, a panel of Milwaukee-based industry experts including engineers, producers, radio professionals, and managers will narrow the applicant pool to the top 50 artists.

 To remove bias, the panel will include representation across genres, and panelists will not review submissions by artists they have previously worked with.
 At least two experts will review each submission.

-This will be done solely based on the music the artists provide in their application, and will be scrubbed to include audio only.
-If a musician submits a video link, the audio will be detached, and only that link/file will be provided for review.
-The other questions asked in the application are for data-collection purposes only, or to be used in later rounds of review.
+This will be done solely based on the music the artists provide in their application, not social media or short answer questions.
+Those other questions asked in the application are for data-collection purposes only, or to be used in later rounds of review.

-Again, applications at this stage will be reviewed solely based on the music the artists provide in their application, and will be scrubbed to include audio only.
-If a musician submits a video link, the audio will be detached, and only that link/file will be provided for review.
+Again, applications at this stage will be reviewed solely based on the music the artists provide in their application.

-To narrow applicants from twenty to ten, finalists will respond to a short series of written questions, and participate in a five-hour, in-studio group session with up to four other applicants.
-If applicants wish to submit additional audio files, they may do so at this point.
+To narrow applicants from twenty-five to fifteen, finalists will participate in a five-hour, in-studio group session with up to four other applicants.

-The studio session will be managed by a studio engineer, a national A&R and the program director.
+The studio session will be managed by a studio engineer, a national music industry professional and the program director.
 Applicants will be judged on their consistency, leadership, productivity and ambition.

 A videographer and/or photographer may be present during these studio sessions to gather footage for the Backline program.

-A panel of five national music industry experts will narrow the top ten finalists to the the four Backline fellows.
-Each finalist will participate in an in-person interview led by the panel.
+A panel of three national music industry experts will narrow the top eight finalists to the the four Backline fellows.
+Each finalist will participate in an in-person interview led by the panel and a three hours studio session with three other artists.

 The panel will select the fellows based on talent, ambition and their ability to be significantly impacted by the program.